 How much does it cost?

-To join Canticum the current subs rate is £165 a year (this will be increasing in Sept 2023 to roughly £200) , which can be broken into three termly payments.
+To join Canticum the current subs rate is £192 a year paid by monthly installments of £16/month , which can be broken into three termly payments of £64.
 Subs are half price for under 25s.

 “…Better by far to save your pennies for a Carol recording with some real Xmas Spirit – a disc by the chamber choir Canticum and their conductor Mark Forkgen.
 I’m happy to give it the big thumbs up not just because of the polish and refinement of the singing, but because all its profits will go to a branch of the Samaritans.”